Trade structure by partner

 Trade within and between ‘hemispheres’

-In 2021, goods worth US$8.5 trillion were exchanged between developed economies (North-North trade), whereas merchandise trade among developing economies (South-South trade) amounted to US$5.4 trillion.
-Exports from developed to developing economies and vice-versa (North-South, and South-North trade) totaled US$8.0 trillion.
+In 2022, goods worth $9.5 trillion were exchanged between developed economies (North-North trade), whereas merchandise trade among developing economies (South-South trade) amounted to $6.1 trillion.
+Exports from developed to developing economies and vice-versa (North-South, and South-North trade) totaled $8.9 trillion.
 Thus, for developed economies, trade with developing economies was slightly less important than trade within their own group.

 With whom do developing economies mainly trade?

-In 2021, developing economies shipped most of their exports to the United States of America (US$1.6 trillion), followed by China (US$1.3 trillion) and other Asian economies.
-In terms of imports, China ranked number one (US$1.7 trillion) and was distantly followed by the United States of America (US$893 billion), with barely half of the value for China.
+In 2022, developing economies shipped most of their exports to the United States of America ($1.8 trillion), followed by China ($1.4 trillion) and other Asian economies.
+In terms of imports, China ranked number one ($1.7 trillion) and was followed by the United States of America ($1.1 trillion) and the Republic of Korea ($0.5 trillion).

-Exports from American developing economies were more oriented towards the Americas, especially to the United States of America (US$503 billion).
-For African developing economies, main export markets were in Asia, with China (US$93.7 billion) and India (US$42.5 billion) as the top destinations.
+Exports from American developing economies were mainly oriented towards the United States of America ($589 billion).
+China came second ($186 billion) at some distance.
+For African developing economies, main export market was China ($101 billion).
+Italy ($46 billion), India ($42 billion) and Spain ($39 billion) were the other main destinations.

 (Billions of United States dollars)